 ASU faculty, staff, and students may take advantage of the center's computer lab.
 A lab assistant is available during posted hours.
 Faculty, staff, and students also can access the ASU library online catalog and ASU library information and resources.
-Library books may be ordered and returned through the center.
-Textbooks for all courses held at the center are available at one of the ASU libraries usually at the beginning of each semester.
+Library books may be ordered and returned through the center, and copied materials may be ordered as well.
+Textbooks for all courses held at the center are available during the first week of classes.

 Accommodations for small or large meetings or conferences are available at attractive rates and can include beverages, food service, and professional equipment.
 Meeting rooms include conference rooms, a board room, and two computer classrooms.
 Most meeting rooms can be configured in a variety of styles and setups.
 In addition, break-out areas are conveniently located throughout the facilities.
 Advice in logistics planning is available as are a wide range of related services.
 The center is available for use by outside organizations, subject to the limits of university policies and procedures.
-Contact the center's facility scheduler for details
+Contact the center's facility scheduler for details.